 Before deciding upon the use of Tooth Recontouring treatment to fix any surface damage, all patients must undergo an initial exam as to determine whether they are an appropriate candidate for the reshaping method.
 An X-Ray will be taken as to assess the size and location of the nerves and blood vessels, otherwise referred to as the pulp, found within the tooth, – if the layer of enamel is too thin or the pulp resides too close to the surface, Tooth Reshaping may not be a possibility; leaving the other options, like veneers, to be discussed.

 During the appointment, small pieces of enamel are removed through the use of a fine diamond bur or sanding disc as to help you achieve your ideal tooth shape; teeth are then polished to complete the procedure.
 This cosmetic dentistry treatment is considered, for the most part, a safe one, making it a great option for anyone looking to undergo minor alterations to the overall look of their teeth.
 What’s more, no follow-up treatment or after care is needed on procedures not combined with other methods!

 However, while not considered too drastic, there is some level of risk that accompanies Tooth Recontouring and should be taken into consideration; this involves enamel thickness.
 If this layer of the tooth becomes too thin due to Recontouring and thus exposes the dentin layer, an individual may begin to suffer from tooth sensitivity.
 Enamel is also irreplaceable, meaning Recontouring should be considered carefully.

 To conclude, Tooth Recontouring is a great method to opt for when aiming to correct minor imperfections on the surface of the tooth and, due to its lack of adverse effects, is a treatment suitable for the majority of people.
-If this is a solution that you find yourself interested in, visit our Tooth Recontouring page to discover what our Malvern Dental clinic can do to help you.
+If this is a solution that you find yourself interested in, visit our Tooth Recontouring page to discover what Ascent Dental Care Malvern can do to help you.